-The primary point of public access is through the Weber Recreation Site picnic area along the paved trail.
-Beyond this paved trail, a primitive user-created and unsanctioned trail leads visitors further downstream (in a westerly direction) under I-84 and outside the current and proposed Project Boundary where additional access is limited due to the positioning of I-84 east- and west-bound lanes.
-Additionally, at the end of the paved trail a short segment of unpaved trail within the Project Boundary provides access to the north river bank (south of the paved trail and picnic area) within the bypassed reach.
-Finally, several pull-off locations exist along I-84 that serve as unsanctioned and illegal access points to the bypassed reach of the river as well.
+The primary point of public access to the Weber Recreation Site and bypassed reach of the Weber River is from the Weber Canyon I-84 eastbound rest area.
+Recreationists wishing to access the Weber Recreation Site and bypassed reach of the river take a right-hand turn from the rest area exit and follow an asphalt-paved road surface approximately 1,000 feet to a parking area.
+The asphalt-paved road surface is approximately 10 to 20 feet wide.
+From the parking area, the primary point of public access is through the Weber Recreation Site picnic area along the paved trail.
+Beyond this paved trail, a primitive user-created and unsanctioned trail leads visitors further downstream (in a westerly direction) under the I-84 freeway and outside the current and proposed Project Boundary where additional access is limited due to the positioning of I-84 east- and west-bound lanes.
+Additionally, at the end of the paved trail a short segment of unpaved trail within the Project Boundary provides access to the north river bank

+(south of the paved trail and picnic area) within the bypassed reach.
+Finally, several pulloff locations exist along I-84 that serve as unsanctioned and illegal access points to the bypassed reach of the river as well.